HamedFathi/hamedfathi/source/_posts/write-a-custom-plugin-with-aurelia-2-and-lerna.md

     - bootstrap5
 ---

-In this article, We will be able to write a simple `Bootstrap v5` plugin for `Aurelia 2` and manage our packages via `Lerna` structure.
+In this article, We will be able to write a simple `Bootstrap 5` plugin for `Aurelia 2` and manage our packages via `Lerna`.

 <!-- more -->